eddyp/occasional_rsnapshot/README.md

     no_create_root	1

-''Note: `rsnapshot.conf` uses tabs as separators between the option and the value, so copying the line above from this file into your `rsnapshot.conf` might not yeld the expected results.''
+_Note: `rsnapshot.conf` uses tabs as separators between the option and the value, so copying the line above from this file into your `rsnapshot.conf` might not yeld the expected results._

 Then run `occasional_rsnapshot` with the 'rsnapshot.conf'
 file as parameter.

     occasional_rsnapshot /path/to/rsnapshot.conf

-''Note: Optionally, if you want to check first what would be done, you can pass the `--debug` option and see what decisions `occasional_rsnapshot` would make and it will not call `rsnapshot`.''
+_Note: Optionally, if you want to check first what would be done, you can pass the `--debug` option and see what decisions `occasional_rsnapshot` would make.
+When using this option `rsnapshot` will not be called at all._

     occasional_rsnapshot --debug /path/to/rsnapshot.conf

-`occasional_rsnapshot` tries to find `snapshot_root` based on the information in the configuration file, then, if found, it analyzes its contents and, based on the options in the `rsnapshot.conf` file and the status of the `snapshot_root`, it starts the appropriate backups that are detected as necessary, for all the enabled intervals.
+`occasional_rsnapshot` tries to find `snapshot_root` based on the information in the configuration file, then, if found, it analyzes its contents and based on the options in the `rsnapshot.conf` file and the status of the `snapshot_root`, it starts the appropriate backups which are detected as necessary, for all the enabled intervals.

-If the script does not find `snapshot_root`, it will terminate silently, since it assumes the backup media is not connected.
+If `occasional_rsnapshot` does not find `snapshot_root`
+directory, it will terminate silently, since it assumes the backup media is not mounted.

 Run via cron
 ------------